| |

-What is colorectal cancer
+| What is colorectal cancer

-• Colorectal cancer is a cancer that affects the colon and/or rectum, which are both part of the large intestine.
-This is where food is processed and waste is stored before being removed from the body.
+colon and/or rectum, which are both part of the large intestine.
+This is where food

-• Colorectal cancer usually starts as a non-cancerous growth called a polyp that forms on the lining of the colon or rectum.
-Even though polyps are not cancerous, they can eventually develop into cancer if they are not removed.
+forms on the lining of the colon or rectum.
+Even though polyps are not cancerous,

 • The most common type of colorectal cancer is called adenocarcinoma.

-Signs and symptoms of Colorectal Cancer
+| Signs and symptoms of Colorectal

-• Blood in the stool (sometimes invisible to the naked eye) or rectal bleeding.
+| Symptoms for colorectal cancer include: • Blood in the stool (sometimes invisible to the naked eye) or rectal bleeding.

 • Changes in bowel habits – diarrhea, constipation or narrowing of the stools.